peteroupc/peteroupc.github.io/exporand.md

      5. If sub-algorithm 1 or 2 returns 0, abort these substeps and go to step 8.
 10. (If we reach here, we have reached the middle part of the trapezoid, which is flat and uniform.)
 If _n2_ > _n3_, run **sub-algorithm 3** given later, with the parameter _afp_ (returns 1 with probability ln(1+1/_afp_)).
 Otherwise, run **sub-algorithm 3** with the parameter _bfp_ (returns 1 with probability ln(1+1/_bfp_)).
 In either case, if the sub-algorithm returns 0, go to step 8.
 11. (The algorithm succeeds.)
 Set _s_ to _minv_ + _z_, then transfer the (_n_\*2) least significant digits of _s_ to _ret_'s fractional part, then set _ret_'s integer part to floor(_s_/_base_<sup>_n_\*2</sup>), then return _ret_.

-&dagger; _The product distribution of two uniform PSRNs is not exactly a trapezoid, but follows a [**not-so-trivial distribution**](https://math.stackexchange.com/questions/375967/probability-density-function-of-a-product-of-uniform-random-variables); the left and right sides are not exactly "triangular", but are based on logarithmic functions.
-However, these logarithmic functions approach a triangular shape as the distribution's "width" gets smaller._

 The following sub-algorithms are used by **UniformMultiply**.
 They all involve the same underlying function, ln(1+_x_), with an [**algorithm**](https://peteroupc.github.io/bernoulli.html#ln_1___lambda) mentioned in the page "Bernoulli Factory Algorithms".